 We are an authoritative parenting approach, that is child centered, warm and nurturing.
 Children raised using Hand in Hand Parenting's five tools are emotionally-healthy, resilient kids, with a strong parent-child bond.

-What Ages Does Hand in Hand Parenting Suit?
+What Child Ages Does Hand in Hand Parenting Suit?

 Any age!
 Whether your child is 3 months, 3 years, 13 years or older and if you live or work with a child, these tools work.
 Many parents find us when their children are just emerging from babyhood and becoming a person with a voice – and will – of their own, and we also regularly see breakthroughs with children of all ages.